cell-org/intro.cell.computer/README.md

 ## Unlimited Tokens at Zero Cost

-Cell was designed to get rid of all the maintenance costs and minting costs completely.
+Cell was designed to completely get rid of all maintenance costs and minting costs.

 - **BEFORE:** With the traditional NFT architecture, everything costs money and you can't easily experiment with different ideas.
 - **AFTER:** With Cell, EVERYTHING is free (except for a one time gas fee for when you deploy the contract at the beginning).